afarentino/poll-owner-basic/README.md

 To run it from the command line, type `gradlew bootRun` (Windows), or `./gradlew bootRun` (Mac & Linux), then open http://localhost:8080 in your browser.

 You can also import the project to your IDE of choice as you would with any Gradle project.
-Then you can run the main method of `Application.java`.
+Then you can run the main method of `OwnerApplication.java`.

 ## Deploying to Production